 Later in the film Kinski and his henchmen fly in choppers to shoot up a hospital, giving Collins the chance to use a grenade launcher on his rifle to take out the aircraft.

 The first helicopter explosion is shown in slow motion - always a nice touch.
 But it’s shown from behind, so it feels like you’ve missed out on the best angle to view it.

 The sequence is also edited in a very confusing way.
 Collins is clearly shown firing at the rear of the chopper.
 But after it explodes, we cut back to Collins who is now in front of the wreckage.
 Did he teleport at some point in proceedings?

 The second chopper fireball is rather juicy especially the way the flames consume the wreckage.
 But it is spoilt by the sudden switch to a model helicopter which is completely different to the real one we just saw take off.

 Exploding helicopter innovation

-Despite a good track record of regularly destroying helicopters director Anthony Margheriti has never pushed the boundaries of the genre.
+Despite a good track record of regularly destroying helicopters director Antonio Margheriti has never pushed the boundaries of the genre.
 Once again, he fails to bring anything new to the art.

 There is a hunky chunk of helicopter action for chopper fans to enjoy.
 A particular highlight is the raid on a village which supports the guerrillas.
 Choppers, with flame throwers fitted, to them fly in at night to torch the village.